This post may contain affiliate links.

 Want to Download the Pi Puzzle?

 This printable is available for free in my subscriber library- along with a TON of other fun printables.
 You can subscribe below.
-Once you subscribe, you will be re-directed to the page.
-Or, check your email for the link!
+Once you subscribe, check your email for the link!

 This is part of the 28 Days of STEAM series hosted by Left Brain Craft Brain.
 This week’s theme was Storybook STEAM!
 (One of my favorites.)